-Abortion providers seek quick resolution in challenge to restrictive Texas law
+Abortion providers seek quick resolution in challenge to Texas law

 After the Dec.
 10 ruling, Justice Neil M. Gorsuch sent the case back to the 5th Circuit for further proceedings.
 Attorney General Ken Paxton (R) wants the Texas Supreme Court to interpret a provision of state law before the case is sent back to the district court.

 The appeals court could rule at any time and has several options.
-It could temporarily send the case to the Texas high court; schedule additional briefing and argument before a three-judge panel or return the case to district court.
+It could temporarily send the case to the Texas high court; schedule additional briefing and argument before a three-judge panel; or return the case to district court.

 The Texas law, known as S.B.
 8, prohibits abortions after a physician has detected cardiac activity and makes no exceptions for rape or incest.
-The law is not enforced by state government officials, but instead allows any member of the public to sue anyone who provides or helps a patient get an abortion after about six weeks.
+The law is not enforced by state government officials, but instead allows any member of the public to sue anyone who performs an abortion or helps a patient get one after about six weeks.
 Successful lawsuits result in an award of at least $10,000 per abortion.

 The law is at odds with Supreme Court precedents, including Roe v.
-Wade, the nearly 50-year old decision guaranteeing a fundament right to abortion before viability, usually around 23 weeks into pregnancy.
+Wade, the nearly 50-year old decision protecting the right to abortion before viability, usually around 23 weeks into pregnancy.

 But the justices are set to rule in a separate case involving a Mississippi abortion law that mostly bans the procedure after 15 weeks.
 At oral argument in that case, the court’s conservative justices seemed open to overturning Roe.

-In its decision in the Texas case, the Supreme Court majority said abortion providers could proceed with their lawsuit only against a small group of Texas licensing officials who can discipline physicians, pharmacists and nurses if they participate in an abortion performed after the six week mark.
+In its decision in the Texas case, the Supreme Court majority said abortion providers could proceed with their lawsuit only against a small group of Texas licensing officials who can discipline physicians, pharmacists and nurses if they participate in an abortion performed after the six-week mark.

 Abortion providers say the 5th Circuit must now return the case to U.S. District Judge Robert Pitman in Austin and note that Chief Justice John G. Roberts Jr. specifically urged in his concurring opinion the district court to “resolve this litigation and enter appropriate relief without delay.”